davidhkates/MySmartApps/Fan Control/README.md

-# Simple Motion Lighting
+# Fan Control

-This SmartApp turns on lights when motion is detected and turns them off after it stops, with and option to delay the turn-off for a period of time.
-It supports multiple motion sensor and multiple lights.
-Motion on any sensor turns the lights on and the lack of motion or all sensors triggers the turn off process.
+This SmartApp turns on a fan switch when the ambient temperature goes above a set point contingent on time of day, outide temperature/humidity, and door/window sensors.

 ## File Structure